-Here’s an excerpt from Reuben Saltzmanhttps://structuretech.com/roof-vents-problems-and-solutions-2/
+Here’s an excerpt from Reuben Saltzman in his article: https://structuretech.com/roof-vents-problems-and-solutions-2/

-in his article:MIXED EXHAUST VENTS
+MIXED EXHAUST VENTS

 For proper ventilation, both high and low vents should be installed.
 On paper, high vents are supposed to act as exhaust vents while low vents should act as intake vents.
 Convection is supposed to help make this happen.
 In reality, it all depends on how the wind blows, convection has little to no effect, and it’s never perfect.
 The intake vents will typically be soffit vents, while the exhaust vents may consist of ridge vents, turbine vents, box vents, or powered vents… but only one of those.